ronakg/awesome-flickr-gallery-plugin/README.txt

 Make sure you add the shortcode [AFG_gallery] to your post or page where you want to load the gallery.
 This code is case-sensitive.

+= When I click the photo, it doesn't open full size photo. =

+Awesome Flickr Gallery uses *Lightbox* to display full size photos.
+Most likey you have another plugin enabled, which also uses the lightbox and is overriding the Awesome Flickr Gallery settings.
+It is recommended to deactivate any other plugins that uses Lightbox.

 == Upgrade Notice ==

+= 1.1.6 =
+* [Bug Fix] Compatibility issue with some browsers.

 = 1.1.5 =
-Much better looking page navigation.
+* Much better looking page navigation.
 Check out the screenshot.

 = 1.1.0 =
-Added page navigation feature in this release.
+* Added page navigation feature in this release.
 Now there is a page navigation links at the bottom of the gallery, so that users can go through all your photos.

 == Screenshots ==